The word "church" in our Bibles has alarming roots. Why did the translators use it?

 Jesus called out or assembled twelve ordinary people and spent three years teaching them about the kingdom of God.
 Then they turned the known world upside down in 300 years—teaching and being witnesses of Jesus, with signs and wonders.

-Looking back to the Pentecostal, Charismatic, Vineyard, Salvation Army, Methodist, and other movements, why did their initial revival, renewal, and uniqueness dissolve into the same basic powerless style and function as that of the mainline churches?
-By ineffective style and function, I refer to the process wherein people, participating for even thirty or forty years, are ill-equipped to share the joy and privileges of the gospel message with their neighbours, or to exhibit the qualities of Jesus' life.
+Looking back to the Pentecostal, Charismatic, Vineyard, Salvation Army, Methodist, and other movements, why did their initial revival, renewal, and uniqueness dissolve into the same basic powerless style and function as the mainline churches?
+By ineffective style and function, I refer to the process wherein people, participating for even thirty or forty years, are ill-equipped to share the joy and privileges of the gospel message with their neighbours or to exhibit the qualities of Jesus' life.

 When we unknowingly identify ourselves with the occult symbol of the circle, through our association with the word "church," do we also place ourselves under the rule and authority of occult principalities and powers as mentioned in Ephesians 6?